Quantum aspects of the classical Maxwell's equations in free space from the perspective of the correspondence principle: Getting a Schr o dinger equation in free space

 \subsection{Some considerations on the linear momentum}

-Although the results obtained in the last Section seem quite satisfactory for the purpose of recognizing (\ref{maxwell-schrodinger}) as a Schr\"{o}dinger equation, we still need to evaluate other things to validate such recognition and, therefore, claiming that Maxwell's equations in free space already provide some support for the quantum description of light.
-And one of those other things that still needs to be evaluated is, for example, the electromagnetic linear momentum
+Although the results obtained in the last Subsection seem quite satisfactory for the purpose of recognizing (\ref{maxwell-schrodinger}) as a Schr\"{o}dinger equation, we still need to evaluate other things to validate such recognition and, therefore, claiming that Maxwell's equations in free space already provide some support for the quantum description of electromagnetic radiation.
+And one of those other things that still needs to be evaluated is, for example, the electromagnetic linear momentum \cite{jackson}

-that is associated with this light.
-After all, if these equations (\ref{maxwell}) already provide some support for the quantum description of light, it is expected that the development of (\ref{momento-p}) reveals to us that the relation (\ref{incerteza}) can actually be interpreted as the same Heisenberg's uncertainty principle (\ref{incerteza-heisenberg}).
+that is associated with this electromagnetic radiation.
+After all, if these equations (\ref{maxwell}) already provide some support for the quantum description of electromagnetic radiation, it is expected that the development of (\ref{momento-p}) reveals to us that the relation (\ref{incerteza}) can actually be interpreted as the same Heisenberg's uncertainty principle (\ref{incerteza-heisenberg}).

 In fact, given all the calculations that we have developed so far, it is valid to say that making such an evaluation is not difficult since, with the help of (\ref{delta-function}), the development of (\ref{momento-p}) shows us that